 Enable device notifications for login and firmware changes.
 Check cloud dashboards periodically for unfamiliar devices or sessions.

-When you replace a device, factory-reset it and follow vendor instructions for secure disposal, remove tied cloud accounts and wipe storage if possible.
+When you replace a device, reset it to factory settings and follow vendor instructions for secure disposal.
+Remember to remove connected cloud accounts and clean storage if possible.

 Buying guide: what to look for in smart-home products